ipspace/netlab/docs/install/ubuntu-vm.md

 ```{warning}
 Running *‌libvirt* within a Ubuntu VM requires *‌nested virtualization*.
 Nested virtualization was available in VMware Workstation/Fusion for years and was recently added to VirtualBox.
 While VMware products perform flawlessly, you might get unacceptable performance with VirtualBox nested virtualization on some Intel CPUs (example: MacBook Pro 2020, Intel Core i5 CPU).
 ```

+The easiest way to set up a Ubuntu VM is to [use Vagrant](vagrant).
+Vagrant will automatically:

+* Download the required virtual disk image
+* Start the virtual machine
+* Enable SSH access to the virtual machine
+* Provision the software on the virtual machine

+You can also [create the virtual machine yourself](manual) (using, for example, VirtualBox or VMware GUI)

+(vagrant)=
+## Creating Ubuntu VM with Vagrant

 Installation steps: